dblock/slack-market/README.md

 Display current positions.
 Optionally specify a user to display someone else's current positions.

-####Interactive Chart Buttons
+#### Interactive Chart Buttons

-Update message to render charts for a stock's value over the course of one day, one month and one year.
+Update a message to render charts for a stock's value over the course of one day, one month and one year.

 ### Settings